 The level design is also fairly hit-or-miss.
 On one hand, the six levels in Valis II are pretty massive, and they feel big too.
 There's split paths leading to helpful pickups, large open spaces to fight enemies in, and lots of hazards ranging from moving platforms, to moving spikes, to conveyors, to crushers, to electrical beams.
 Each level is one large, interconnected screen, and the sheer size of them can be very impressive.
 However, there are certainly moments when you can tell.
 The backgrounds in Valis II are purely static, which makes pretty much any exterior shot look artificial and lazy, and it makes Yuko and the enemies stand out in a pretty ugly way.
 In addition, not every level is created equal.
 Levels 2, 3, and 5 are Valis II at its best, nicely balancing platforming, combat, and exploration while tossing in enough new mechanics to keep the game feeling fresh.
 On the other side of the spectrum, though, there's the straight line that is Level 1, the unrepentant enemy spam of Level 4, and the dull autoscroller in Level 6.
 To put it simply, Valis II is pretty rough on a gameplay level.
 It's not bad, it's certainly more than playable, but not much better than mediocre.

 So if Valis II has all these issues, why do I like it?
 Well, the gameplay is only half of Valis II, literally.
 Between every stage, you can watch lengthy animated cutscenes with full voice acting detailing the game's story, and they're great!
 They are so aggressively 90s anime in their presentation, and the English dub is cheesy but in a really endearing way.
 The story itself is also surprisingly dark and bleak.
-I'll talk about the first game in a later review, but just know that Valis as a series is about Yuko being forced to become a galactic protector with little to no say in the matter.
+Valis as a series is about an average girl named Yuko being forced to become a galactic protector with little to no say in the matter.
 Yuko doesn't want to be a magical girl and she doesn't want to fight in an intergalactic war, and that's a genuinely fresh take on the genre.
-It's almost like early Buffy in this aspect, Yuko is a reluctant heroine who slowly grows into becoming the mature hero the galaxy needs her to be, and that's a big pat of what makes the series so appealing.
+It's almost like early Buffy in this aspect, Yuko is a reluctant heroine who slowly grows into becoming the mature hero the galaxy needs her to be, and that's a big part of what makes the series so appealing.
 Valis II is where the bulk of this growth comes in, it's basically the Empire Strikes Back of the series.
 Poor Yuko gets repeatedly traumatized and shaken, between coming to terms with a death that happened in the previous game, learning who her real mom is right after she died, and discovering that the game's main villain was in the same exact position as her, forced into a war he didn't want to fight.
 While the cutscenes don't really have the time to dwell on a lot of these plot points too much, the drama involved and the sheer amount of plot twists had me surprisingly invested in Yuko and her journey.

 And being a PC Engine CD game, Valis II just has an undeniable sense of scope to it that I find really endearing despite this game's unpolished nature.
 The size of the levels, the complete voice acting, the length of the cutscenes, the fantastic CD quality soundtrack, the detailed character artwork, it all makes for a game that genuinely feels like playing through an anime from that specific era.
 And that's why I like Valis II and the series as a whole.
 Despite its rough gameplay, despite its hit-or-miss level design, despite its iffy visuals, it's really the only game series I know that lets me experience what feels like a playable iteration of one of my favorite genres of anime.
 And while the later games will eventually have gameplay and production values that are able to meet the developer's ambitions, I think Valis II's moody atmosphere and darker tone stands unrivaled within the series as a whole.